-Introduced by Leader McConnell (S.1916), this bill would be helpful to small creditors, including credit unions, as they deal with the CFPB's definition "rural area" particularly as it relates to the ability-to-repay rule.
-Representative Andy Barr (H.R.
-2672) had a similar bill in the House and NAFCU hopes these bicameral efforts continue this Congress.
+Introduced by Representative Andy Barr (H.R.
+1259), this bill would be helpful to small creditors, including credit unions, as they deal with the CFPB's definition "rural area" particularly as it relates to the ability-to-repay rule.
 As I outline in my testimony below, NAFCU also has concerns with how NCUA defines "rural."